 With credits including Executive Producer of #WeAreYou for the PFNI and #ItsWhatWeDo for the SPF, her vast experience in this sector and a passion for producing work that reflects the true, often brutal nature of policing, positions Sam as a really useful asset when it comes to recruitment, raising awareness and lobbying.

 In collaboration with award-winning director and cinematographer – James Stoneley – they make the perfect team.
 James wrote and directed the ‘#BelieveInBlue’ campaign, produced for the PFEW.

 He has worked closely with Sam on various multi-award-winning Police projects over the past 10 years and is a driving force behind the current WMP campaign.

 There has been a fast and significant increase in applications to West Midlands Police since the launch of the video-driven campaign in December 2020.

 In the first week of the campaign, applications rose to 250 a week, a 6 fold increase in applications.
 Interestingly, this figure dropped by more than 50% when the initial campaign run ended in February 2021 – directly demonstrating the effectiveness of our video content.

 In an 8 week run on Facebook, the first two videos had over 1 million impressions and reached just under 500,000 people.
 With over 50,0000 clicks and nearly 300,000 interactions, this recruitment campaign is one of, if not the most successful recruitment campaign on record.

-Since February, we have filmed the 3rd in the series, due to be released imminently and we have three more scripts in development.
-Our campaign has caught the eye of the Policing Minster and the National Recruitment team and the Dementia film will be aired as a TV Ad via Sky-smart in the Spring.
+In February we filmed the 3rd in the series, which you can view below, and we have three more scripts in development.
+Our campaign has caught the eye of the Policing Minster and the National Recruitment team and the Dementia film has been aired as a TV Ad via Sky-smart – delivering quantifiable and impressive results.